chenx/PCraw/README.md

 Usage: perl pcraw.pl -u <url_start> [-r <url_root>] [-cdefghilmoprsuvw]
 <pre>
   Options (short format):
-    -c <seconds>: wait time (seconds) before crawling next html page.
+    -c &lt;seconds>: wait time (seconds) before crawling next html page.
     -d: debug, print debug information.
-    -e <default referer>: default referer when crawling a url, if none exists.
+    -e &lt;default referer>: default referer when crawling a url, if none exists.
         This is used when crawling the first page, when no referer exists yet.
     -f: use flat local path: only one level under local root.
     -g: allow global crawl outside url_root.
     -h: print this help message.
-    -i <0| |1>: download non-text files outside the url_root.
+    -i &lt;0| |1>: download non-text files outside the url_root.
 Value is on(1)/off(0).
         Default is on.
 Used when some linked files are stored outside the url_root.
-    -l <level number>: max levels to crawl.
+    -l &lt;level number>: max levels to crawl.
 Default to 0, 0 means inifinite.
-    -m <mime type>: file mime type.
+    -m &lt;mime type>: file mime type.
 Only files with given mime types are downloaded.
        E.g., to download text and image files, use 0x1 | 0x2 = 3.
         text  - 0x1 = 1
         image - 0x2 = 2